chetansinghsajwan/notes/git/object.md

 # Object

+Comment:: Needs more specific details for all three object types.

 Git is a content-addressable filesystem.
 It means that at the core of git is a simple key-value data store.

 Git stores all data in form of files, these files are referred as objects.
 These object are the atoms of a git repo.